What is an Integrated Management System?

 Organizations often focus on management systems individually, often in silos and sometimes even in conflict.
-A quality team is concerned with the QMS, often an EHS manager handles both Environmental and Health and Safety issues, etc.
+A quality team is concerned with the QMS, often an EHS manager handles both Environmental and Health and Safety issues, or a SHEQ Manager handles Safety, Health, Environment and Quality, etc.

 - ISO 9001 Quality Management Systems